grokify/gophonenumbers/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-link]
 [![License][license-svg]][license-link]

-This library provides phone number infomration functionality including ability toaccess number look up APIs.
+This library provides phone number information functionality including ability to access number look up APIs.
 It includes a Go client and CLI app for the Numverify API, and Twilio API.

 https://numverify.com/documentation